atul-yadav-git/Learn_DevOps_Together/Virtualization_and_Cloud/AWS/EC2_CLI_Commands.md

 *Refer the file  EC2_Key_Pair_Management.md for complete steps and know how*
 ```
 - Create a new key pair: `aws ec2 create-key-pair --key-name MyKeyPairName`
-- Save the private key securely on your local machine.
+- Save the private key securely on your local machine as .pem file and give permission as chmod 400
 ```
 ## Command to Create AWS EC2 Instance in Free Tier
 ```